Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 ### So yeah, it's complicated

 The multitude of possible sources and assembly methods can make the planning of large DNA assemblies a hard combinatorial problem.
-I've seen meetings for complex projects where everyone with DNA wisdom is gathered in a same room, the sequence(s) to build put on display, and it goes a bit like this:
+I've seen meetings for complex projects where everyone with DNA wisdom is gathered in a same room, the requested sequence(s) put on display, and it goes a bit like this:

 <img
   src="../../post_assets/dnaweaver/elrond.jpg"